-I was recently adding an additional mapped drive to an existing GPO, and the drive would not appear no matter what changes I made to the various settings (Create/Replace/Update, adding a Delete first, setting this or all drives to show, etc).
+I was recently adding an additional mapped drive to an existing GPO, but the drive would not appear no matter what changes I made to the various settings (Create/Replace/Update, adding a Delete first, setting this or all drives to show, etc).
 Frustrated, I started digging into the event viewer and found this error:

 0x800708ca This network connection does not exist